 - wmplayer – launches Windows Media Player.

 - write – opens Wordpad.

-As you've seen from this article, File Explorer has some surprising abilities.
-Being able to run commands straight from its address bar is a nifty feature that we're sure every geek will appreciate.
-If you know of other such hidden features, we'd really like for you to share them with us.
-To do so, you can always use the comments form below.
+As you have seen in this article, File Explorer has some surprising abilities.
+Being able to run commands straight from its address bar is a nifty feature, that we are sure every geek appreciates.
+If you know of other such hidden features or ways to run commands in File Explorer, we would really like you to share them with us.
+To do so, you can always use the comments section below.